Rent can be increased by a landlord if the correct notice period is followed and certain conditions are met. Rent can also be reduced.

 For a specified period or event

 A landlord and a tenant may agree to a temporary reduction of the rent for a set period.
-For example, if a room is being repaired and can’t be used for a while.
+For example, if a room is being repaired and cannot be used for a while.

 This agreement should be in writing with the specified period and end date.

 Once the period has ended or the work has finished, the rent goes back to the original amount.
-This is not a rent increase and doesn’t need notice.
+This is not a rent increase and does not need notice.

 If the rent is too high